HariWu1995/AgentArtist/README.md

-# AI Agent as an Artist
+# AI Agent as any Artist

-## Abstract
+## 📝 Abstract

-- To teach AI to draw any painting like human, who can use a small number of strokes to create masterpiece paintings.
+- **AI application** to draw any painting like human, who can use a small number of strokes to create masterpiece paintings.

-- Experiments demonstrate that masterpiece visual quality can be achieved using only hundreds of strokes.
+- Experiments demonstrate that masterpiece **visual quality** can be achieved using only hundreds of strokes.

 - The training process does not require any ~~supervised data~~.

-## Demo
+## 🎬 Demo

 ### Paint Learner with DRL